 Our Identity Finder quick start guide provides brief instructions for scanning and cleaning your computers with IDF.
-We also compiled an Identity-Finder-Tips-and-Tricks document and have a 60 minute recording of a webinar Jeff Bishop gave on May 9, 2011 with more detailed instructions for managing search results.
+We also compiled an Identity-Finder-Tips-and-Tricks document.
 In addition, IDF has an extensive built-in help system that is accessible by pressing the F1 key.
 If you have additional questions, please submit a service request.